Updated by Ziv Chen

 Read Full BioThe odds of winning in roulette depend on the type of roulette you choose to play and the type of bets you place.
 For example, in European roulette, the odds of winning when betting on a single number are 1 in 37.
 In American roulette, the odds are 1 in 38.

-While roulette is a game of chance, there are still roulette strategies created for players to minimize losses or maximize winnings in the long run.
+While roulette is a game of chance, there are still roulette strategies that might help players minimize losses or maximize winnings in the long run.
 Some of the best roulette strategies include The Martingale Strategy, The Reverse Martingale Strategy, and The D’Alembert Strategy.

 All reputable online casinos operate using random number generators (RNGs) to ensure the fairness of the roulette casino games.
 RNGs generate random outcomes for each roulette spin at the best casinos online.
 This ensures that all online roulette games provide a fair gaming experience and offer the same odds as land-based casinos.

-No, they are not.
-Roulette wheels do differ depending on the region or casino where you play.
+Roulette wheels differ depending on the region or casino where you play.
 The two most common variations of roulette found globally are European roulette and American roulette.
 European roulette features 37 pockets, including numbers 1-36 and a single zero, whereas American roulette offers 38 pockets, including numbers 1-36, a single zero, and a double zero.

 American roulette offers a double zero (00), which increases the number of pockets on the roulette wheel.
 As a consequence, double zero raises the house edge and decreases the overall player odds.
 European roulette, on the other hand, has only one single zero (0).